Beniasoff/A-hitch-hikers-guide-to-jupyter/README.md

 ```zsh
 cat jupyter_<job_number>.log
 ```
-Note that the only way this job will terminate is if it either runs out of time or you cancel it with one of the following two commands
+Note that the only way this job will terminate is if it either runs out of time or you cancel it with one of the following two commands.
+Inlcuded in the [script](jupyter.sbatch) is a function that will automatically clear the log and error files

 ```
 # To kill all jobs